rekonstrukt/swedishbutterflies/README.md

 ### Config for db connection

-Once the datbase server is available, the R package needs to be configured to use the database connection.
+Once the database server is available, the R package needs to be configured to use the database connection.
 To achieve this, load the package in your R environment and create a `config.yml` with the db connection details and perhaps also a `.Renviron` file, if you have a config file that references environment variables in R:

 ``` r